elisa-tech/wg-aerospace/meeting-minutes/ELISA-AeroWG-Meeting-20231206.md

 - Scope for feature selection
   - Technical scope
-    - kernel
+    - Software
+      - first, discuss kernel (try to finish, and only discuss broader distribution if necessary to make a decision about kernel)
+        - subsystem by subsystem, by DAL
-    - full distribution (kernel, services, drviers, API, libraries, applications, bootloader, etc.)
+      - second, full distribution (kernel, services, BSP/drivers, API, libraries, applications, bootloader, etc.)
+    - Hardware
+      - MMU as minimum?, multicore?, availability (physical or simulation at first), validation, crypto, etc.
   - Certification scope
-    - Safety-critical (DAL-C or higher)
-      - Real-time
+    - Non-critical - discuss first, DAL-D and lower
+      - Decisions about features to include at low DAL do not (necessarily) apply to high DAL
     - Mission-critical
       - Real-time
+    - Safety-critical (DO-178C SWL-C or higher)
+      - Real-time
-    - Non-critical
+    - Security-critical (DO-326A, DO-356A)
+      - SAL may not follow DAL, but may actually need to be inverse
   - Location
     - Air
     - Space
-    - Ground equipment
+    - Ground equipment - secondary discussion
 - Use Cases
+  - a use case should define a system architecture and function
 - Identification of features for use cases
 - Mechanisms to configure features (include/exclude)
   - connection to partitioning